pigment/inputs/README.md

 ### 2. Include the relevant files

-i.e. the inputs stylesheet (plus the ie styles), and Modernizr (if you want to icons):
+i.e. the inputs stylesheet (plus the ie styles), and Modernizr (if you want to use icons):

     <link rel="stylesheet" href="PATH_TO/inputs.css">
     <!--[if lte IE 8]>